gwen-interpreter/gwen/doc/START.md

 We now define a _MathEnvContext_ to store a reference to our service and provide us with variables.
-Create the following _MathEnvContext_ class in the _gwen.sample_ package in the _src/main/scala_ folder:
+Create the following _MathEnvContext_ class in the _gwen.sample.math_ package in the _main_ source folder:

 _MathEnvContext.scala_
 ```
-package gwen.sample
+package gwen.sample.math

 import gwen.eval.EnvContext